cameronseppi/cameronseppi/README.md

 ## About Me

 I am a Full-Stack Software Developer with a passion for building dynamic and responsive web applications.
-I specialize in React for front-end development and have experience with backends using ASP.NET and Supabase.

 - 🎓 Currently pursuing a B.S. in Computer Science at Utah Valley University
 - 💼 Open to freelance opportunities